 Hon.
-Frank C. Damrell, Jr. (Ret.) joins JAMS as a full-time neutral armed with extensive experience gained over a distinguished legal career.
+Frank C. Damrell (Ret.) is a full-time neutral armed with extensive experience gained over a distinguished legal career.
 During his tenure on the United States District Court, Eastern District of California, Judge Damrell presided over numerous civil and criminal jury and bench trials and has written opinions and orders in the fields of environmental law, federal tort claims, civil rights, employment law, antitrust, copyright and patent law, banking, real estate, commercial law, complex white collar crime, including RICO, mail and wire fraud, money laundering, and immigration fraud.
 He has substantial experience mediating complex matters in federal court.

 A nationally recognized advocate for civic education, Judge Damrell has lead numerous charitable, educational, political, and cultural organizations and activities.
 He founded Operation Protect and Defend, the principal civics education program in the Sacramento area and has been invited to speak at conferences of educators, law schools, and bar associations across the country.

 Judge Damrell is described by attorneys as fair, reasonable, and pragmatic.
 His enthusiasm makes him a quick study, taking efforts to understand the issues of a case inside and out.

 ADR Experience and Qualifications